-Distance learning provides the flexibility for you to work from your backyard, bring your homework along with you on summer break, or take time off as you need.
+Distance learning provides the flexibility for students to work from their backyard, bring their homework along with them on summer break, or take time off as they need.
 There are a few things to keep in mind, though.

 Unlike standard “summer school” courses, ADLC courses are not condensed versions designed to be completed in two months.
 They are a full semester’s (or 10 months, in Elementary and Junior High) worth of course work.